Who are

 Nevertheless, the Society continued undaunted with its fund raising

-fund raising and generous donations allowed the Whiteway Wing
+raising and generous donations allowed the Whiteway Wing of the Centre

-of the Centre to be opened in April 2005.
-More recently, the old
+to be opened in April 2005.
+More recently, the old outside asbestos

-outside asbestos store has been replaced by a new three room workshop
+store has been replaced by a new three room workshop / store.

 'What' is Whimple?

-It is a church, two pubs, a village shop, a hairdresser, a Post
+It is a church, two pubs, a village shop and Post Office, a hairdresser,

-Office, and B&B accommodation.
-It has men of letters, numerous
+and B&B accommodation.
+It has men of letters, numerous artisans,

-artisans, a builder and a brewery -- but sadly no longer
+and people of varied callings -- but sadly no longer a butcher,

 The Parish of Whimple